FelixYuHengYang/CEE4530/Lab 5 - Reactors/Group5_Reactor_lab.md

   <img src="https://raw.githubusercontent.com/FelixYuHengYang/CEE4530/master/Lab%205%20-%20Reactors/images/deadvolume.jpg" alt="550_flow_b"/>
 </p>
 <p align="center">Dead volume in reactor</p>

 6. Make a recommendation for the design of a full scale chlorine contact tank.
 As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be.

-Group 5 would recommend that in a full scale chlorine contact tank one should have a conditions as close to an ideal PFR as possible.
+Group 5 would recommend that in a full scale chlorine contact tank one should have conditions as close to an ideal PFR as possible.
 This can be achieved by having high length to width ratio of baffles, that resemble a maze.
 This would maximize the contact time that the chlorine has with the pathogen before the water is sent to the distribution system, and eventually in people's bodies.

-[After we figure out our t* values from #4 we can answer the second part of this.
-What about experiment _ made our t* larger than others?
-I have a hunch that it'll be baffle 2 cause it had the most baffles, but I may be wrong]
+Based on our the four experiments that were conducted, Group 5 would suggest a design more similar to Experiment 4, as Experiment 4 was the one with the highest t⋆ and therefore the highest contact time.

 # Conclusions

+In conclusion, the more complicated the reactor system, the more the behavior of the reactor matches that of a PFR.
+Comparing between increasing the number of baffles versus decreasing the size of holes, it was determined that a decrease in the size of holes was actually more effective in increasing contact time.
+However, larger differences were expected overall but were not observed.
+Between the Advective Dispersion and CMFR models, the CMFR model was the one that matched the experimental data more closely.

 # Suggestions

+As future steps or changes, the team would recommend conducting experiments with larger deviations, i.e. 3 CMFRs in series vs 9 CMFRs in series, so that differences become more noticeable.
+In addition, experimenting with water flow rate would be an interesting variation, to determine what factor affects contact time the most.

 # Python Code Appendix